shorebirdtech/docs/docs/guides/add_to_app/android.md

 ---
-sidebar_position: 5
+sidebar_position: 1
-title: ➕ Code Push Add to App
+title: 🤖 Android | Code Push Add to App
-description: Use code push in an add-to-app scenario
+description: Use code push in an add-to-app scenario with an Android app
 ---

 # Code Push With Add-to-App

-This guide explains how to use Shorebird in an add-to-app scenario.
+This guide explains how to use Shorebird in an Android add-to-app scenario.

 ## Prerequisites

 This guide assumes you have already have an Android app and a Flutter module.
 Our Android app will be named `android_app` and our Flutter module will be named `flutter_module`.

 This guide also assumes that you have created a Shorebird account.
-If you have not, please see our [code push guide](../code-push) for instructions.
+If you have not, please see our [code push guide](../../code-push) for instructions.

 The reference code for this guide is available at https://github.com/shorebirdtech/samples/tree/main/add_to_app.